 I’ve never been married.
 But I have been very interested in marriage.

-The divorce of my parents when I was seventeen led me to the most fervent prayer I’ve made – “don’t let me end up there.”
+The divorce of my parents led me to one of the most fervent prayers I’ve ever made – “God, don’t let me end up there.”
 It’s the kind of prayer God is eager to answer.
 His first lesson?
 Much of the answer takes place before any vows do.

 I know.
-You’ve heard for years that you need God more than a spouse.
-But God just seems so boring compared to romance and white picket fences and sex and babies.
+I can hear you sigh.
+You’ve heard for years that you need Jesus more than a spouse.
+But he just seems so boring compared to romance and white picket fences and sex and babies.
 He honestly seems unrelated, other than saying “no” to your longing.